heyjva/support/content/src/cloud/remote-ui/remote-ui-deep-dive.md

 ## Limitations

-We are currently not forwarding the IP address of the incoming request.
-This means that the Remote UI cannot be used if you are using one of the following network scenarios.
+The IP address of the incoming request is not being forwarded.
+This means that you cannot use Remote UI if you are using one of the following network scenarios:

-- If your Home Assistant instances that has configured `127.0.0.1` or `::1` as trusted networks or proxies.
+- If your Home Assistant instance has configured `127.0.0.1` or `::1` as trusted networks or proxies.
 - If you use IP bans, the remote connection will be banned as a whole instead of just the address from which the incorrect passwords were entered.
-We are currently exploring a solution for this issue.
+  - We are currently exploring a solution for this issue.

-## Ingress
+## About add-ons which support ingress

 Add-ons which support Ingress can be accessed via Home Assistant Cloud.
 Because they are served via the Home Assistant UI, they benefit from the same end-to-end encryption and local authentication as the Home Assistant frontend.